BarryDigby/barrydigby.github.io/Week_1/Docker.md

 ```

 The commands used in the `Dockerfile`:
 - `FROM`: Creates a layer for the image.
-We are using `nextflow` `nfcore` base as it comes pre-installed with conda.
+We are using `nextflow` `nfcore` base as it is a ubuntu layer that comes pre-installed with conda.
 - `LABEL`: Description of the image.
 - `WORKDIR`: Change the work directory of the container.
 We are pointing to the current directory `./` containing the `week1.yml` file.
 - `COPY`: Copy contents from the `WORKDIR` to the container.
 We want to use the `week1.yml` file for conda, so we copy it to the container.